Yang Huanyi: Biography

 During her childhood, Yang Huanyi learned some traditional medical practices from her grandmother and specialized in curing pediatric measles.
 Her father Yang Shiyang was an open-minded country doctor.
 Considering that people who had studied Nüshu were more civilized and well-educated, he encouraged Yang Huanyi to learn it.
 At that time, one needed to pay to study Nüshu, so a fee had to be paid for learning every new word.
 Poor as she was, Yang never gave up learning; she earned money by working part-time jobs as well as picking beans and peanuts for others.
 "I was so happy first to learn how to sing the songs and then how to write," Yang recalled.

 At the age of twenty-two, she married a man who was two years older than she, as her parents demanded.
 After they had been married three months, her husband was bitten by a poisonous snake and died.
-Two years later, she remarried He Yuancun, who was a compulsive gambler.
+Two years later, she married He Yuancun, who was a compulsive gambler.
 He was accustomed to leaving home and gambling day and night, taking no interest in his family's affairs and leaving everything to Yang Huanyi.
 Every time he gambled away his money, he would sell pigs and millet to pay back the debt.
 As a result, Yang's family was deeply indebted and had to struggle against poverty.
 Although Yang altogether had eight children, only two sons and one daughter survived infancy for lack of cure and medicines and her second husband died later.
 Raising three children alone was difficult, and she would seek solace and distraction by writing and chanting Nüshu during her spare time.

 At that time, most females were illiterate and considered the property of men.
 Women who learned Nüshu could share their feelings and experiences with other women in their own language.
 In 2002 Yang told the Los Angeles Times, "When I learned Nüshu, it was meant to exchange our thoughts and letters with friends and sisters.
 We wrote what was in our hearts and our true feelings."

 Visit to Beijing

 In 1995, she attended the Fourth World Conference on Women in Beijing.
 This was the first time that Yang traveled far from her home and the first time the 86-year-old woman got on a train.
 She was extremely excited all the way, repeating that taking a train was comfortable because it was fast and steady.
 In this international conference, Ji Xianlin, Zhou Youguang, Liu Naihe, and other prominent academic scholars were also present.
-Yang, wrote and sang Nüshu, thoroughly presenting its charm as well as the wisdom and creativity of oriental working women to the conferees.
+Yang wrote and sang Nüshu during the conference, thoroughly presenting its charm as well as the wisdom and creativity of oriental working women to the conferees.

 When Yang Huanyi was in Beijing, she paid a visit to the Summer Palace, went to the Tiananmen Gate and came to the Memorial Hall of Chairman Mao Zedong.
 To look at her Hunan fellow-townsman had been the first thing Yang wanted to do after she arrived in the capital.